CommsNext@Tech

 Nicole Whatley, Marketing Manager, Georgia Tech Professional Education

 In a digital landscape saturated with messages, email remains one of the most powerful tools for building relationships, driving conversions, and delivering measurable ROI.
-This session explores proven best practices in email marketing—from audience segmentation and personalization to automation and performance optimization.
+This session explores proven best practices in email marketing—from audience alignment and creating a data-informed content strategy to mobile-friendly design and accessibility essentials.

 Track Two: Storytelling and Interviewing